STRIDE: Post-Training LLMs to Reason and Refine Bio-Sequences via Edit Trajectories: Experiments and Results

 \subsubsection{Molecular Optimization.}

 For molecules, we use the MEGA-MolEdit-522K dataset~\citep{fernandezillouz2025mega}, which provides instruction-conditioned SMILES editing examples annotated with full atomic operation types (replace/insert/delete) across 14 optimization conditions (single- and dual-objective).
+Although MEGA includes edit annotations, our model operates on index-grounded token-level trajectories; we therefore convert each pair $(x_{\mathrm{src}}, x_{\mathrm{tgt}})$ into an executable index-level edit trajectory via Levenshtein alignment and backtracing.
 We use the positive splits for SFT and reporting (train/validation).

-\paragraph{Trajectory conversion.} Although MEGA includes edit annotations, our model operates on index-grounded token-level trajectories.
-We therefore convert each pair $(x_{\mathrm{src}}, x_{\mathrm{tgt}})$ into an executable index-level edit trajectory via Levenshtein alignment and backtracing.

 \paragraph{GRPO training subset and evaluation set.} For GRPO, we sample 10{,}000 training examples from the MEGA-MolEdit train split with balanced coverage over the 14 conditions.
 We evaluate on 500 molecules from the DrugAssist (MolOpt-Instructions) test set~\citep{ye2025drugassist}, and perform cross-evaluation by optimizing each test molecule under all 14 conditions.
 We canonicalize SMILES and remove any overlaps between the evaluation set and MEGA-MolEdit training molecules to avoid data leakage.